Testing Experience & Functional Tools

 - 2017-2018: Grantees demonstrate use of finalized LTSS FASI

-- Personal Health Record (PHR): Grantees will demonstrate design, test and launch use of electronic PHRs systems with for beneficiaries of CB-LTSS.
+Grantees will demonstrate design, test and launch use of electronic PHR systems for beneficiaries of CB-LTSS.
 Information available in a PHR may assist the beneficiary, their family, and/or caregivers in making care-related decisions and encourage a more active role in managing care.
 A PHR has the potential to facilitate more efficient care and enhanced outcomes for beneficiaries and their families.
 Grantees will be working on this component of TEFT throughout the grant period.

 - 2015-2018: Grantees demonstrate use of PHR